tobek/laminae/notes.md

 unused ones can just be particular places

 - in the clouds of a gas giant - built on trees that take root?
-    - maybe LEC is just floating palaces in endless haze
 - incredibly loud, but quiet eye of the storm in the middle
 - huge building constructed with a single piece of gossamer fabric
 - More extreme weather and how it effects culture - like it always rains, but weirder